SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="classify"></a>
 # **Classify**
-> ClassificationResult Classify (Prediction body, string deploymentName, string modelName)
+> ClassificationResult Classify (Prediction body, string deploymentName, string versionName, string modelName)

 Use the deployed model to classify the input